savaki/datadog/README.md

 As a convenience, the datadog tracer provides a couple of convenience methods above the standard opentracing Inject/Extract.

+Instrument an http client with the datadog tracer.

 ```go
 client := &http.Client{
 	Transport: datadog.WrapRoundTripper(http.DefaultRoundTripper, tracer),
 }
 ```

+Instrument an http server with the datadog tracer.

 ```go
 var h http.Handler = ....